-Numeracy also incorporates spatial skills, including reading and interpreting two dimensional plans and relating them to the three dimensional reality.
+Numeracy also incorporates spatial skills, including reading and interpreting two-dimensional plans and relating them to three-dimensional reality.
 It includes reading street directories and grid references; weighing and measuring; interpreting tables and standards; calculating and interpreting rates; recording data; calculating in the head; using calculators or other computational technologies.
 Numeracy includes the ability to make reasonable estimations and a feeling for ‘way out’ results when measuring or calculating.

 It also incorporates using formulae (particularly those related to your workplace) and in some cases even the ability to transpose formulae.
 Confidence and ‘ownership’ of the mathematical skills are an important part of being numerate.
 This is one respect in which school mathematics education has let down many potential VET learners.

 Whether we are aware of it or not, LLN skills development is important for all study, formal and informal, at all levels including traineeships and apprenticeships, certificate and diploma programs, degree and postgraduate programs.
 How teachers and their students develop these skills is an important factor in determining the quality of any vocational program.